-Figure 2: Summary of (a) Photoluminescence (PL) (b) PL and X-ray diffraction data for InGaN grown by MOCVD with indium composition ranging from 0 to 35%.
+Figure 2: Summary of (a) photoluminescence (PL) and (b) PL and X-ray diffraction data for InGaN grown by MOCVD with indium composition ranging from 0% to 35%.

-To minimize the effect of phase separation and increase the material quality of the grown layers, the effect of TMIn flow, temperature, growth pressure, growth rate and TEGa flow were examined and optimized.
-The effect of TMIn flow is shown in Figure 3.
+To minimize the effect of phase separation and increase the material quality of the grown layers, we examined and optimized the effect of TMIn flow, temperature, growth pressure, growth rate, and TEGa flow.
+The effect of TMIn flow is shown in Figure .
 Increasing the flow rate suppresses the secondary peak in PL signals, indicating that phase separation is suppressed.

-The effect of growth temperature is shown in Figure 5.
+The effect of growth temperature is shown in Figure .
 As the growth temperature is decreased, the surface morphology becomes rough and the growth mode changes from step growth to nucleation of discrete islands.
-However, the growth temperature, in conjunction with the TEGa flow rates determines the growth rate, which also influences phase separation and the indium composition.
-As the TEGa flow rate increases, the FWHM of XRD increases, indicating poorer material quality.
+However, the growth temperature, in conjunction with the TEGa flow rates, determines the growth rate, which also influences phase separation and the indium composition.
+As the TEGa flow rate increases, the full width at half maximum (FWHM) of XRD increases, indicating poorer material quality.

 The final critical parameter in controlling phase separation is the thickness of the layer.
-The effect of thickness is shown in Figure 4.
-Figure 4 shows, the appearance of a secondary phase of lower band gap InGaN with In $\approx 10\%$ for thickness of 100nm.
+The effect of thickness is indicated in Figure , which shows the appearance of a secondary phase of lower-bandgap InGaN with In $\approx 10\%$ for thickness of 100 nm.
 Further optimization allows minimization of the phase separation for layers as thick as 200 nm.